Brief Behavioral Treatment for Insomnia: A Newer Treatment Option

 If you’ve been struggling with insomnia for a while, you’ve probably come across cognitive behavioral treatment for insomnia (CBTI) as a gold-standard treatment.
 But have you ever heard of brief behavioral treatment for insomnia (BBTI)?

-BBTI interventions are largely behavioral in nature, meaning that a provider will help you make changes to behaviors that impact your sleep.
+BBTI interventions are largely behavioral in nature.
+This means a doctor will help you make changes to behaviors that impact your sleep.
 This includes things like reducing how much time you spend in bed and keeping a set bed and wake time.
-You’ll be asked to track your sleep daily on a sleep log, and your provider will make recommendations based on that data.
+You’ll be asked to track your sleep daily on a sleep log, and your doctor will make recommendations based on that data.

 BBTI versus CBTI